 The Impressionists sought to capture the atmosphere of a particular time of day or the effects of different weather conditions on the landscape.
 In order to capture these fleeting effects they had to work quickly.
 They applied their paint in small brightly colored strokes which meant sacrificing much of the outline and detail of their subject.
-Their painting technique put them at odds with the conservative Académie of the French artistic establishment who valued subtle colour and precise detail which was carefully crafted with great skill in the artist's studio.
-What the Académie failed to appreciate was the freshness of Impressionist colour and the energy of their brushwork which revealed a spontaneity that had only previously been valued in the sketches of the old masters.
+Their painting technique put them at odds with the conservative Académie of the French artistic establishment who valued subtle color and precise detail which was carefully crafted with great skill in the artist's studio.
+What the Académie failed to appreciate was the freshness of Impressionist color and the energy of their brushwork which revealed a spontaneity that had only previously been valued in the sketches of the old masters.
 However, the public grew to love the vitality of the Impressionist technique and in time Impressionism grew to become the most popular movement in the history of art.

 Impressionism and Photography

 The Impressionists further upset the Académie with their composition techniques.
 Traditionally, artists had created images where the lines, shapes, tones and colours were arranged in a way that led the eye to the focal point of the painting.
 This was the most important area of the picture and was usually situated in a central position.
 It was considered poor composition if the background or edges of the painting detracted from the focal point.
 True to form, the Impressionists broke this rule.